 Take the below data and join the two columns (A2 & B2) together.
 For example, get the result as Shwetha Menon’s Birthdate is 14 Dec 2002.

-Step 2: Apply TEXT function to get the correct format.
-In the cell, C2 apply the below formula.
+- Apply the TEXT function to get the correct format.
+In cell C2, apply the below formula.

-Note: Apply different format style shown in the early table to get the different results and understand.
+Note: Apply different format styles shown in the early table to get different results and understand.